-When trying to decide between ABA approved paralegal programs vs non-ABA approved programs, it’s important to consider the benefits of accreditation and weight them against the possible downsides.
-For example, depending on your circumstances, you may have to attend a more expensive school or one that is further away from home if you choose an ABA approved program.
+When trying to decide between ABA approved paralegal programs vs non-ABA approved programs, it’s important to consider the benefits of accreditation and weigh them against the possible downsides.
+For example, depending on your circumstances, you may have to attend a more expensive school or one that is further away from home if you choose an ABA-approved program.

 However, there are many benefits of attending ABA approved paralegal programs vs non ABA approved programs.
 These include the potential for a higher salary of graduation, which is a pretty big benefit.

 The ABA accreditation process is rigorous and takes at least three years.
 Schools must have qualified administrators and faculty and adhere to specific program requirements.
 The accreditation process ensures that the program meets the minimum standards for paralegal programs set for them by the American Bar Association.

 Can I Find ABA Approved Paralegal Programs Online?

 Unfortunately, you won’t find any ABA approved paralegal programs online—at least not fully online.
 This is because the American Bar Association does not accredit online programs.
 Even if you attend the online program offered by an accredited school that is essentially a clone of their regular non-distance program, it will not be considered accredited.